gdrosos/bloat-study-artifact/README.md

 The numbers shown above are correct, and we will incorporate these slight adjustments in the camera-ready version of the paper.

-Moreover, to produce Table 2 describing the statistics on the resolved and unresolved external calls during our stitching process, simply run:
+Moreover, to produce Table 2 describing the statistics on the resolved and unresolved external calls during our stitching process, run:

 ```bash
 python scripts/descriptives/evaluation.py  -csv data/results/rq1a.csv